theblackcat102/jump_zero/README.md

  A player’s move is skipped if he/she makes an invalid move or has no piece remaining on the board.
 The other player will continue to play.
 Skipping will also happen when all pieces of a player don’t have any valid move or your program exceeds the time limit(5 second).

- The game ends when
+ The game ends when:

- Either players have all his/her pieces on the board in the target region, or  Amaximumof200movesperplayerhasbeenplayed.
+     Either players have all his/her pieces on the board in the target region, or

+     A maximum of 200 moves per player has been played.

  At the end, the score of a player is the number of pieces placed in the target region.
 The player with the higher score wins the game.
 The tournament rules are exactly the same as mentioned before.